jcanepa/cs361-bend-bike-shop/README.md

 # Bend Bike Shop

-A context of exercises for CS 361 Software Engineering.

-(c) Jane Johannsson, John Jackson
+Practical Object Oriented Design (Metz) exercise for CS 361 Software Engineering.
+Fork branch and refactor the pood-03 branch using the principles of Chapter 3: Managing Dependencies.